HernanFdez/MQTT_simulator/README.md

 ### Encryption
 Payloads are encrypted using a simple scheme of character shifting

-The key used to encrypt/decrypt packets sent between two devices is generated when the connection is stablished
+The key used to encrypt/decrypt packets sent between two devices is generated when the connection is established

-A simpliflied version of the Diffie-Hellman key exchange protocol is used for this purpose
+A simplified version of the Diffie-Hellman key exchange protocol is used for this purpose

-This key is stored in the "connection" instance created when the connection is stablished
+This key is stored in the "connection" instance created when the connection is established